dbaamrmassoud/IExtendFramework/Readme.txt

-X   Permutation                              A Class for generating string permutations X   StringFactorials                         Gets the Factorial of a string X   INIDocument                              Read/Write .INI Files Compiler
+X   Permutation                              A Class for generating string permutations X   StringFactorials                         Gets the Factorial of a string X   INIDocument                              Read/Write .INI Files X   FileOpened                               Delegate for when a file is opened with FileExtensionManager Compiler
 X   ILanguage                                Interface for a language X   IParser                                  Interface for a parser X   ICompiler                                Interface for a compiler Win32
-X   NativeSubclasser                         A NativeWindow override X   Win32Messages                            Contains useful Win32 Messages in Hex, useful when overriding WndProc in controls
+X   NativeSubclasser                         A NativeWindow override X   Win32Messages                            Contains some Win32 Messages in Hex, useful when overriding WndProc in controls Compression
-  Compression
 X   Pack                                     PACK compression, can extract, create, and read filenames from a Pack file X   SevenZip                                 7z archive support